Microsoft Teams’ pricing explained

 • Advanced support.

-If these “extras” sound like something you might miss, then you might need to look into a more comprehensive plan — like the Microsoft 365 Business Basic Plan.
+If these “extras” sound like something you might miss, you might need to look into a more comprehensive plan — like the Microsoft 365 Business Basic Plan.

 Microsoft 365 Business Basic plan